 Despite the difficult subject behind the mural’s conception, Linn does not focus on the darker side of mental illness.
 Instead, she focuses on a message that resonates with everyone so that it can serve the entire community.
 Linn describes the Wall of Hope as a work in which “Each element of the mural orchestrates symbolism and a medley of hope.
 It creates an example of what we all experience everyday…It is conceptualized to communicate the unity that brings us all together with a harmonious blend and fusion of color and strength that joins us in similarity and against all odds.”

 The Bull City mural was completed in 2004 as part of a student design contest lead by Durham School of the Arts.
-The mural spells out “Bull City” through the use of various images and symbols that are significant to Durham’s history: jazz, tobacco, the Durham Bulls baseball team, Duke University, etc.
+The mural spells out “Bull City” through the use of various images and symbols that are significant to Durham’s history: jazz, tobacco, the Durham Bulls baseball team, neighboring universities Duke and NCCU, and the City's identity as a healthcare leader since 1906.

 Since the 1920s, there have been significant efforts made in Durham to expand the performing arts.
 These efforts, however, were held back at various times throughout the twentieth century.
 The Carolina Theater opened its doors in 1926, but with the emerging profitability and popularity of the film industry, the theater program was soon dominated by motion picture showings.
 Other groups concerned with cultivating the arts in Durham began to form at this time as well, but they struggled to secure financial support as their endeavors were overshadowed by needs associated with the Great Depression, war, and segregation.
 During these difficult times, art, viewed as a leisure activity reserved for the wealthy, became secondary to more pressing social issues.
 Following the Second World War, local citizens created an alliance in 1954 of cultural organizations that aimed to support the many arts and theater groups that emerged from the area.